cpmalenab/data-portfolio/_pages/data_portfolio.md

 ### Summary

-* Conducted **data wrangling** on collected datasets such as population, healthcare system, and earthquake catalogs and geospatial data including fault lines, transport networks, and barangay boundaries.
+* Conducted comprehensive **data wrangling** on diverse datasets such as population demographics, healthcare system, and earthquake catalogs, alongside geospatial data including, fault lines, transportation networks, and barangay boundaries.
-* Performed preprocessing of **geospatial dataset** to validate and transform data from KML (Key Markup Language) to GeoJson files using google earth and QuantumGIS.
+* Exectuted preprocessing of **geospatial datasets** to ensure accuracy and compatibility, validating and converting data from KML (Key Markup Language) to GeoJson format utilizing tools such as Google Earth and QuantumGIS.
-* Calculated accessibility scores using the **Rational Agent Access Model (RAAM)** of the PySAL library.
+* Applied the **Rational Agent Access Model (RAAM)** from the PySAL library to compute accessibility scores, facilitating insightful analysis of spatial disparities and resource distribution.
-* Visualized the datasets using an immersive and interactive **data storytelling** application developed using **Plotly-Dash**.
+* Visualized the datasets using an engaging and interactive **data storytelling** application developed with **Plotly-Dash**, enabling users to intuitively explore key insights derived from the data sets.
-* Utilized **HTML and CSS** to develop an immersive data visualization and deployed the application on **Render**.
+* Utilized **HTML and CSS** to design a visually complelling data visualization interface, subsequently deploying the application on **Render**.

 ![seismicity.png](./images/seismicity.png){: .align-center height="600px"}
 <figcaption style="text-align:center; font-size: smaller;">The Big One PH Data Storytelling Visualization</figcaption>